 There are high-speed ferries operating between Ishigaki and Uehara Port on Iriomote Island.
-It takes about 40 to 50 minutes and the ferries leave every one to two hours.
+The journey takes around 45 to 50 minutes.

-The best way to get to Pinaisara Falls from the port is on one of the shuttle buses operated by local tour companies.
+The best way to get to Pinaisara Falls from the port is to take a local guided tour.

-Pinaisara Falls is the highest waterfall in Okinawa
+Pinaisara Falls has the highest drop in Okinawa

 Iriomote Island is 90 percent jungle

-Iriomote Island is the least tamed of all the Okinawan islands, and you have to be prepared to walk, or row, to explore its delights to their fullest.
+Iriomote Island has much unspoilt nature, and you have to be prepared to walk, or row, to explore its delights to their fullest.

-A number of companies offer excellent tours to the falls.
-Since they also provide a shuttle service, they are an excellent way to get the most out of your stay.
+A number of guides offer excellent tours to the falls.
 You need to arrive at the island early, as most of the tours kick off at 9 a.m. or earlier.

-More than 90 percent of the island is covered by dense jungle and mangrove forest, and the tours generally combine hiking and kayaking through the jungle to the falls.
+More than 90 percent of the island is covered by dense jungle and mangrove forest, and the tours generally combine kayaking and trekking through the jungle to the falls.

-The island is home to the Iriomote cat, a relative of the leopard cat.
-Sadly, there are only 100 remaining in the wild, so you will have to be lucky to spot one.
+The island is home to the Iriomote cat, a subspecies of the leopard cat.
+Sadly, there are only 100 remaining in the wild, so you would be very lucky to encounter one.

-If you are traveling with children, check about age limits with the company when you book.
+If you are traveling with children, check about age limits when booking a tour.
 Some of them start at five or six years old, some from ten.
 A few of the tours are for adults only.

-The hike to the waterfall takes up to an hour.
-It is a well-kept trail and not especially tough so can be completed by children.
-However, hiking shoes and appropriate clothing are necessary.
+The trek to the waterfall takes up to an hour.
+It is a well-kept trail and children can participate.
+However, trekking shoes and appropriate clothing are necessary (shoe rental is available).

 Fun and food at the falls

 When you reach your goal, you are rewarded with some great views of the tree-clad mountains of Iriomote Islands, and the ocean beyond.
-The spectacular close-up view of Pinaisara Falls itself is worth the climb—the water plunges 55 meters to the basin below, the longest drop of any waterfall in Okinawa.
-The basin is also a great place for swimming.
+The spectacular close-up view of Pinaisara Falls itself is worth the climb—the water plunges around 55 meters to the basin below, the longest drop of any waterfall in Okinawa.
+The waterfall basin is also a good place for water sports.

 Many of the tours include lunch cooked by your guide.
 After an hour at the falls, well-fed and well-rested, you can start on the return journey.
-A hiking tour to Pinaisara Falls generally takes between six and seven hours, so you should find yourself back at the ferry by late afternoon.
+A trekking tour to Pinaisara Falls generally takes between six and seven hours.
 There are also half-day tours which take about four hours.

-It's two hours in the boat and another 30 minutes hike to the falls, and the same again back to Shirahama.
+It takes about two hours by kayak and another 30 minutes hike to the falls, and the same again back to Shirahama.
 Expect to kick off at 8 a.m. and get back by 5 p.m.
-Not for the faint of heart or body, but this is surely the ideal way to discover the untamed beauty of Iriomote Island.
+Suitable for those who are physically fit and confident, this is surely the ideal way to discover the untamed beauty of Iriomote Island.